Clarence Thomas Net Worth

 In October 1989 he was nominated by George H. W. Bush to be a Federal judge for the United States Court of Appeals for the District of Columbia Circuit.

-Supreme Court: George H. W. Bush considered Clarence Thomas for the Supreme Court when looking to replace Justice William Brennan in 1990, but ultimately went with David Souter.
+George H. W. Bush considered Clarence Thomas for the Supreme Court when looking to replace Justice William Brennan in 1990, but ultimately went with David Souter.
 A year later when Justice Thurgood Marshall stepped down, Bush put forth Clarence as his nominee.

 Clarence's confirmation hearings would soon turn into one of the most contentious and controversial events of the 1990s.
 Allegations of sexual harassment by Thomas leaked and became headline news.
 The allegations came from a woman named Anita Hill.
 Hill worked for Thomas while they were both at the US Department of Education and the Equal Employment Opportunity Commission.
 Anita did not come out publicly with the allegations at first.
 The allegations came to light after an FBI interview with Anita was leaked.
 When the allegations came to light, Hill was called to testify.